Build Keyless Apps by Extending Native AWS Identity

 The Bootstrap Problem

-The goal of secret management is to get your app to automatically provision itself with the secrets it needs, without you having to hardcode them everywhere.
+The goal of secrets management is to get your app to automatically provision itself with the secrets it needs, without you having to hardcode them everywhere.
 It gives you things like encryption, access control, audit logging, and easy rotation.

 The app would need to be pre-provisioned with some sort of credential, before being able to provision itself with the actual application secrets.